akeszei/em_toolkit/Chimera_commands.md

     sv
     cl

 Note that `ac hc` will close the command line if it is active, so you can run other accelerators before turning it back on.
+Alternatively, accelerators can be disabled entirely with `ac af`.

 ## Opening & viewing models
 Pull a structure from rcsb.org and focus the camera on a specific residue of interest, with automatic clipping: